Targeted Probe and Educate (TPE) - JE Part A

-Targeted Probe & Educate
+Targeted Probe and Educate (TPE)

 Note: Discontinuation of review may occur at any time if appropriate improvement is achieved during the review process.

-The key elements of this pilot include:
+The key elements include:

-- Noridian will notify providers in writing on the topic being reviewed, data reasons for selection, and process of review.
+- Noridian will notify providers in writing on the topic being reviewed, data reasons for selection, and process of review

-If selected for this review, providers are not excluded from other Medical Review activities, such as, automated reviews, comparative billing reports, mandated demand bill reviews, other pilot review strategies, etc. as directed by CMS or other contractor reviews.
-Additionally, Noridian will continue to work with other CMS contractors and collaborate with referrals back and forth to Quality Integrity Organization (QIO) for concern of quality care, ZPIC for concerns related potential fraud/abuse, and RA for collaboration of vulnerability and ensure there is no duplication of reviews.
+If selected for this review, providers are not excluded from other Medical Review activities, such as, automated reviews, comparative billing reports, mandated demand bill reviews, pilot review strategies, etc. as directed by CMS or other contractor reviews.
+Additionally, Noridian will continue to work with other CMS contractors and collaborate with referrals back and forth to Quality Integrity Organization (QIO) for concern of quality care, UPIC for concerns related potential fraud/abuse, and RAC for collaboration of vulnerability and ensure there is no duplication of reviews.